miabrahams/mayaport/README.md

 ```
 {
     "mayaport.melPortID": 7005,
-    "mayaport.pythonPortID": 7007
     "mayaport.mayahost" : "192.168.0.4"
 }
 ```
 and restart the extension.

 ## Known Issues

-Can occasionally lose connection to maya, not yet tested on windows or linux.
+Issues are tracked on the github page [here](https://github.com/NCCA/mayaport/issues)

 ## Release Notes

+### Release 2.0

+- **Breaking Change** Use port 4436 instead of 7001 to match MayaCharm.
+- **Breaking Change** Update command namespace to "mayaport"  (This breaks older keyboard shortcut settings)
+- **Breaking Change** Write large Python commands to external files.
+Remote Maya connections will no longer work with Python.
+- Send Python commands using MEL's python() command instead of opening a Python commandPort.
+- Change keyboard shortcuts to send Python/MEL to alt+shift+e / alt+shift+m respectively.

-Release 1.0
+### Release 1.0

-First major release complete, the output from maya is now captured and logged to the debug console and all things seem to work ok.
+First major release complete.
+The output from maya is now captured and logged to the debug console.

-Release 0.3
+### Release 0.3

 Added the ability to specify the host machine for maya.
 Updated the key bidings for Windows as the keys clashed with command palette use.

-Release 0.2
+### Release 0.2
 Updated README.md as was ill formated in the store.

 ## ToDo
 * get user feedback and see what else can be added.
-* see how to add menu items
+* Write a command to send as MEL/Python depending on the current source mode